Well Being2022-02-25

 Deep work slots naturally lead to a calendar that has defined time slots for meetings and other commitments.
 Scheduling meetings at a time that developers find convenient can improve the quality of a developer’s day.
 More importantly, when teams adopt async work practices, meeting overload will significantly diminish which can eliminate the possibility of virtual meeting fatigue.

 Deep work inherently involves taking scheduled breaks after the focus time slots.
 Such breaks are critical to ensuring a better state of mind for the workforce.
-With async work, reduced context switching, defined time allocation, deep work can impactfully combat the culture of staying always-on.
+With async work, reduced context switching, and defined time allocation, deep work can impactfully combat the culture of staying always-on.

 How Can Dev Teams Solve the Problem?

-Adopt Async Standups
+1. Adopt Async Standups

 Stand-up meetings are daily, strategic meetings that dev teams hold in order to take stock of work in progress, work planned, and potential blockers.
 These meetings are held at one given time in a day and often involve engineers, managers and leaders switching contexts to attend the stand up.
 The stand up meeting is evolving alongside the future of work to accommodate distributed, global teams that work on different time zones and different time schedules.
 This has given rise to the async stand up.
 Asynchronous standups have the added benefit of not cutting into focus time, thereby supporting deep work.